- “Why do I always wake up at 3am?” — You’re not alone! 35% of people regularly wake up in the middle of the night.

 Not only does it impact your mood, energy levels, and concentration, it can also have adverse effects on your overall well-being.

-If you’re waking up regularly in the middle of the night, there are a few tips that may help you get back to sleep.
-Below, find out what to do if you’re lying awake at 3am, plus some of he underlying lifestyle factors that may be contributing to your nighttime awakenings.
+If you regularly wake up in the middle of the night, there are a few tips that may help you get back to sleep.
+Below, find out what to do if you’re lying awake at 3 a.m. and some of the underlying lifestyle factors that may be contributing to your nighttime awakenings.

 RELATED: Restless Sleep?
 How to Reduce Tossing and Turning at Night